Sumireneko/vectrize_plugin/README.md

 # Vectrize plugin for Krita
 ver 0.40
 This is an experimental plugin works on Krita,
 It can that tracing as  svg path on selected area or full image.
 Not need Node.js and Runtime etc.

-At Lasso draw mode(v0.35 later),Draw shapes with free outlines and fills from Selection area.
+At Lasso draw mode(v0.35 later),Create a shape with freeform from Selection area.
 It can change the stroke and fill colors more easily than the Krita default method.
+(Fillcolor as Forground Color and Bordercolor as Background color )

 Python Porting from Imagetracer.js 1.2.6
 https://github.com/jankovicsandras/imagetracerjs